-In our reference scenario, nuclear capacity in 2030 is according the present plans, that is, about 20 percent lower than in 2009.
-Moreover, the 2030 EU policy to reduce GHG emissions by 40 percent relative to 1990 and to reach a renewable share in final energy consumption of (at least) 27 percent is implemented.
-These goals are achieved by imposing EU-wide prices on emissions in the ETS and non-ETS sector, as well as renewable subsidies.
+In our reference scenario the 2030 EU policy to reduce GHG emissions by 40 percent relative to 1990 and to reach a renewable share in final energy consumption of (at least) 27 percent is implemented.
+Moroever, nuclear capacity in 2030 is according the present plans, that is, about 20 percent lower than in 2009.
 We then study the impact of a complete nuclear phase-out in EU-30 by 2030, that is, the planned nucleaer capacity in 2030 is replaced by no nuclear capacity.
 We find that there is a moderate impact on total production of electricity (4 percent reduction) and only a tiny impact on total consumption of energy (1 percent reduction).
-A nuclear phase-out is to a large extent replaced by more natural gas power and renewable electricity.
-After the phase-out, the aggregate market share in electricity production of bio power, hydro, wind and solar is 78 percent.
-There is a tiny production of coal power, and no Carbon Capture and Storage in the electricity industry.
+A nuclear phase-out is to a large extent replaced by more natural gas power and renewable electricity; bio power, wind power and some solar.
+We find that the annual cost of a nuclear phase-out is around 60 billion euro, which corresponds to 0.5 percent of GDP in EU-30 (in 2009).